This is an abridged version of the article that appears on NewStack

 Cloud Data Lake – Data Ingestion best practices

 - Batch Data Ingestion: For batch ingestion of transactional data, the data lake must support UPSERT – row-level inserts and updates — to datasets in the lake.
-Upsert capability with snapshot isolation and ACID semantics simplifies the task, as opposed to rewriting data partitions or entire datasets.
-ACID semantics ensures concurrent writes and reads are on a data lake without issues with data integrity issues or reduction in read performance.
+UpSert capability with snapshot isolation and ACID semantics simplifies the task, as opposed to rewriting data partitions or entire datasets.
+ACID semantics ensures concurrent writes and reads are on a data lake without issues with data integrity issues or reduction in reading performance.

 - Streaming Data Ingestion: For streaming data, the data lake must guarantee that data is written exactly once or at least once.
 A recommended combination is Spark Structured Streaming in conjunction with streaming data arriving at variable velocity from message queues such as Kafka and Amazon Kinesis.
 A data lake solution for stream processing should integrate with the schema registry in message queues and must support replay capability to keep up with business evolution on stream processing and re-process/reinstate outdated events.